BollineniRohith123/Tezhire-Interview-Bot-code/README.md

-# Interview Bot with Tezhire-Ultravox Integration
+# Interview Bot Python Backend

-This project implements an interview bot application that integrates with Ultravox's WebRTC capabilities to conduct voice interviews.
-The application includes a complete API for creating and managing interview sessions, as well as a user interface for conducting interviews.
+This is the Python backend for the Interview Bot application with Ultravox integration for WebRTC functionality.
+This backend is a migration from the original Next.js backend.

 ## Features